 How Does a Reverse Mortgage Work?

 There are many factors to consider before deciding whether a reverse mortgage loan is right for you.
-The information below will describe just how a reverse mortgage loan works and will outline the steps needed to access your home’s equity.
+The information below will assist you with the question of, “How does a reverse mortgage work” as well as outline the steps needed to access your home’s equity.

-To assist in the process of determining your eligibility and whether a reverse mortgage loan is the right choice, you must meet with a HECM counselor to discuss program eligibility requirements, financial implications, alternatives to obtaining a reverse mortgage loan and repaying the loan.
+An important step required in the process of determining your eligibility and whether a reverse mortgage loan is the right choice you must meet with a HECM counselor so you can discuss program eligibility requirements, financial implications, alternatives to obtaining a reverse mortgage loan and repaying the loan.

 Counselors will also discuss provisions for the mortgage becoming due and payable.
 Upon the completion of reverse mortgage counseling, you should be able to make an independent, informed decision of whether this product will meet your specific needs.
 You can search online for a HUD approved reverse mortgage counselor or call 800 569.4287 toll-free.

 There are borrower and property eligibility requirements that must be met to qualify for a reverse mortgage loan.
-You can refer to the list below or simply use our reverse mortgage calculator to help you determine if you qualify.
+You can refer to the list below or simply use our reverse mortgage calculator to help you determine if you may be eligible to qualify.

 If you meet the eligibility criteria, you can complete a reverse mortgage application by contacting an FHA-approved lender.
 You can search online for a FHA-approved lender or you can ask the HECM counselor to provide you with a listing.
 The lender will discuss the HECM program requirements, the loan approval process, and repayment terms.